 are the equivalent of your printed business cards - small, simple, but no-less essential to your brand and to your individual professional persona.

-Using a poorly constructed business email signature is like writing your name on a scrap of paper and handing it to a client or prospect - it accomplishes the task, but at what cost to professionalism?
+Using a poorly constructed professional email signature is like writing your name on a scrap of paper and handing it to a client or prospect - it accomplishes the task, but at what cost to professionalism?

 The proliferation of do-it-yourself email signatures found in many companies today isn't just brand-neutral, it's brand-negative!

-Because business email signatures are (seemingly) so easy to create, people typically make their own.
+Because professional email signatures are (seemingly) so easy to create, people typically make their own.
 This is like saying to a new-hire, "Here's our logo, go make yourself a business card."
 Ridiculous, right?

 Additionally, there's an enormous misconception by non-technical computer users that what an email message looks like as you click SEND is what it will look like to the recipient.
 Wrong!
 Every email message, the body and the signature, is actually a small HTML computer program that gets transmitted from one computer to another (or smartphone or tablet).
 The device that receives this program then reads the HTML and displays the email message based on its interpretation of the HTML instructions it's received.
 The better the HTML you send, the more reliably it will appear on the myriad of email programs and devices in use by recipients.
 There's no promise of perfection, but by sending strong HTML your results will be very good.

-The result of the DIY approach is a hodge-podge collection of mismatched business email signatures that perform sub-optimally, and sometimes miserably.
+The result of the DIY approach is a hodge-podge collection of mismatched professional email signatures that perform sub-optimally, and sometimes miserably.
 As I said, this is not brand-neutral, it's brand-negative.

 Why Such a Problem?